The Controversy of Straight Actors Playing Gay Characters

 As some wise guy once said, “Asking a bad question will result in a bad answer.”
 And boy, we have had some bad takes lately.

-Rather than embodying the role of judge, jury and executioner with our metaphorical gavels, let’s step back and scrutinize from another perspective: not whether heteros should play gay roles, but how they can do it successfully.
+Rather than embodying the role of judge, jury and executioner with our metaphorical gavels, let us step back and scrutinize from another perspective: not whether heterosexuals should play gay roles, but how they can do it successfully.

-An actor becoming enmeshed in their role does not ask that they frequent their local gay bar for three months before filming — unless they’re into that, but I digress — instead, it asks how they understand and approach queer culture.
+An actor becoming enmeshed in their role does not ask that they frequent their local gay bar for three months before filming — unless they are into that, but I digress — instead, it asks how they understand and approach queer culture.

 But by what merits do we judge an actor's performance?
 And should directors be blind to the actor’s preference for girls over guys?

-A straight actor comes in, yearning to make money kissing men on the big screen, and the director raises an eyebrow, the tension in the room is palpable and the casting agents are holding their breaths.
-Then, our heterosexual friend delivers a performance so incredibly genuine you would’ve thought his frat house was a gay bar.
+A straight actor comes in, yearning to make money kissing men on the big screen, and the director raises an eyebrow.
+The tension in the room is palpable and the casting agents are holding their breaths.
+Then, our heterosexual friend delivers a performance so incredibly genuine you would have thought his frat house was a gay bar.

-Moreover, Barry Jenkins was able to successfully embody the same nuanced intersection of black masculinity and queerness in Tarell Alvin McCraney’s Moonlight in 2016 without being queer himself.
-So we know that doing your homework works, right?
+Moreover, Barry Jenkins was able to successfully embody the same nuanced intersection of Black masculinity and queerness in 2016 with Tarell Alvin McCraney’s “Moonlight” without being queer himself.
+So, we know that doing your homework works, right?
 Is that it?
 End of the discussion?

-Well, hold onto your rainbow flags, because it also isn’t that simple.
+Well, hold onto your rainbow flags, because it is not that simple.
 There has been a glaring point of inequality within the entertainment industry for years, one which is slowly letting up, but not fast enough.

 The LGBTQIA+ community has had a bit of a rough ride through the years — for decades, they were relegated to playing the sassy best friend or a tragic victim, outshone by their straight counterparts.

-When a gay role comes along, it's understandable that some will feel upset when yet another hetero swoops in and steals the spotlight from a queer actor, notorious or niche.
-Acting cannot solely be about the act of playing a character; it’s about representation.
+When a gay role comes along, it is understandable that some will feel upset when yet another heterosexual swoops in and steals the spotlight from a queer actor, notorious or niche.
+Acting cannot solely be about the act of playing a character — it is about representation.
 This includes giving marginalized communities a chance to tell their stories and see themselves reflected in the media in a meaningful way.

 But, it gets tricky here: acting is a business, and it is a little-known fact that names sell in showbiz.
 When Warner Bros. is allotting millions to make a movie, they want a big name attached to ensure some return on investment — no matter how poor the premise of the movie is.
 Unfortunately for those aspiring to make names for themselves as queer actors, the A-list pool of openly LGBTQIA+ celebrities is about as shallow as a kiddie pool.

-What is a casting director to do with all this?
-Do they determine the role based on how the actor performs, as is standard for this industry, or do they aim more toward inclusivity — to give queer actors a chance to perform?
+What does a casting director have to do with all of this?
+Do they determine the role based on how the actor performs, as is standard for this industry, or do they aim more toward inclusivity to give queer actors a chance to perform?

 Perhaps the real solution lies in not policing who can play what roles, but in creating more opportunities for queer actors to shine.

-Until we reach a conclusion, let’s keep the conversation going.
-Challenge the status quo, challenge the lackluster representation Hollywood feeds us, demand authenticity and quality, and, above all of it, we must support the fabulous queer actors brave enough to leave the closet for the spotlight.
+Until we reach a conclusion, let us keep the conversation going.
+Challenge the status quo, challenge the lackluster representation Hollywood feeds us, demand authenticity and quality and, above all, we must support the fabulous queer actors brave enough to leave the closet for the spotlight.